Day 1: Travel to Halifax, Guided City Tour, Citadel Tour & Garrison Dinner

 Flights can be tiring, but with our Connections Program, the journey to Nova Scotia is as stress-free as possible.
 After your flight, arrive in Halifax, and start your adventure with a guided city tour.
 Hear interesting stories while seeing iconic landmarks.
 Check in to your centrally located hotel and freshen up before departing for a guided tour of the Halifax Citadel, a National Historic Site of Canada.
 After your tour, enjoy a special garrison dinner surrounded by beautiful high brick walls, period paintings and fine woodwork.

-Stay: Westin Hotel, Halifax, NS (3 nights)
+Stay: Hampton Inn Downtown Halifax, Halifax, NS (3 nights)

 Meals: D